UK prison has ambitions for inmates beyond its gates

 The four-year pilot, by which 10 percent of Serco's annual revenue is dependent on reducing reoffending rates by 5 percent, was included in the renewal.

-Mark Leech, a British convict for almost 20 years and former Chief Executive of the national ex-offenders charity UNLOCK, is one expert who is sceptical.
+Mark Leech, a British convict for almost 20 years and former Chief Executive of the national ex-offenders charity UNLOCK, is one expert who is skeptical.

 "You may find that something which works in a small and structured environment doesn't work when you roll it out nationally," Leech told Reuters.